 An eerie and spooky history

 Witch hazel tea isn’t only used for therapeutic reasons.
-It’s believed that the drinks made from the plant’s leaves and bark could heighten occult powers, and modern-day witches will use the magical herb to ward off evil and help people heal their broken hearts.
+Some in the past have believed that drinks made from the plant’s leaves and bark could heighten occult powers; modern-day witches may use the magical herb to ward off evil and help people heal their broken hearts.
 Not only that, but the branches of witch hazel were once used as divining rods to help people locate underground water, spurring the idea that the plant was a “devil’s tree.”